UX/UI Design

 Our team worked together to ideate, research, and refine our concept into a solution that we proposed to RTI during a final pitch.

-schedule Constraints
+Constraints schedule

 The project was based around the concept of solving problems within underserved markets.
 Each team that participated in the project was given a specific market, we decided to focus on tackling “loneliness".